motya-proxy/motya/docs/what-to-build.md

 ### 4.8 - Graceful Reloading

-Graceful reloading allows operators to stop, reconfigure, and restart the River server, with minimal or no visible downtime to downstream clients.
+Graceful reloading allows operators to stop, reconfigure, and restart the Motya server, with minimal or no visible downtime to downstream clients.

-This capability is important, as other than Upstream Service Discovery, no other way is provided to change configuration of operational River instances.
+This capability is important, as other than Upstream Service Discovery, no other way is provided to change configuration of operational Motya instances.
 This approach was chosen largely because:

 1. This is the model chosen by `pingora`
 2. It greatly simplifies logic - as we don't need to worry about "cache invalidation" of